Dry Farming

 While traditional thought suggests that dry farming is limited to areas with 30+ inches of rain, there are examples of 25 year old vineyards that receive only 12 inches of rain.
 In the more arid climate, deeper soils and wider spacing make this possible.

-Wider spacings result in lower yields, but it’s important to remember that not all dry farm systems use wider spacings.
+Wider spacings typically result in lower yields, but it’s important to remember that not all dry farm systems use wider spacings.
 While people think of dry farm vineyards having 10×10 or 12×12 spacings, newer vineyards are successfully using more dense plantings (9×4.5 for example).
 Depending on the rootstock and variety, vigor and production can vary greatly.
 In addition, dry farm systems don’t have the costs associated with irrigated systems.
 Combined with buyers who prefer dry farm fruit, these systems can be profitable, although some regions with lower price per ton averages may not be feasible.

 Because dry farming requires a systems approach, to be successful it requires more consideration than turning off the water.
 That said, there are growers who are redeveloping or converting irrigated fields to dry farm operations.
 Each situation is unique with its own combination of soil type, soil depth, rainfall, and markets.